-The nuance of fishing comes with the type of fishing you’re doing.
+The nuance of this activity comes with the type of fishing you’re doing.
 In RDR2, you can either fish with a bait or a lure.

 Since a lot of bait is perishable, you don’t want to just cast your line anywhere.
 The longer it sits in the water, the less chance you have of snagging a fish.
 Instead, you can often see visible ripples in the water.
 The ripples indicate fish are near, beneath the surface.
 Try and cast your line close to the ripples for the best chance at success.

 Once a fish bites, you need to press R2/RT to hook it and then tire it out.
 Flick the left stick in the opposite direction of the tug until you stop feeling resistance on the pole.
 If you try and reel while the fish is fighting, there’s a good chance your line will break and you’ll have to restart the process.
 Typically you have to switch between reeling and tiring the fish out at least a few times (unless your line is right at the water’s edge).

 Lure fishing is a bit harder to perfect but nets you some bigger scores.
 Instead of just casting towards the ripples, you want to cast beyond them.
 In order to lure fish properly, you have to reel the line in slowly until the fish bites.
 As you’re reeling, flicking your lure can help, but sometimes you will have to recast multiple times in order to get the right angle.